FrannDzs/nVidia-modded-Inf/Readme.md

 * Latest Nvidia PhysX System Software: [9.19.0218](http://us.download.nvidia.com/Windows/9.19.0218/PhysX-9.19.0218-SystemSoftware.exe)
 * Latest Nvidia GeForce Experience: [3.18.0.102 Stable](https://de.download.nvidia.com/GFE/GFEClient/3.18.0.102/GeForce_Experience_v3.18.0.102.exe) & [Beta 3.18.0.102](https://de.download.nvidia.com/GFE/GFEClient/3.18.0.102/GeForce_Experience_Beta_v3.18.0.102.exe)

 Requests & Pull Requests
 ======

-* **Do not request new drivers/runtimes or .inf files via the GitHub issue ticket, it will result in a permanent project ban!**
+* **Do not request new drivers/runtimes or .inf files via the GitHub issue ticket system, it will result in a permanent project ban!**
-* Do not abuse the GitHub ticket system for common questions which could be answered by a google search.
+* Do not abuse the GitHub ticket system for common questions which could be answered by a Google search or a [Knowledgebase Home Page search](https://nvidia.custhelp.com/app/home/).
-* PR are always welcome in case you found something (typo, new inf, etc.).
+* Pull requests are always welcome in case you found something (typo, new inf, etc.).

 ## Acknowledgement & References